Guide to Caravan Insurance

 Some examples of caravan insurance cover are set out in the links below

-- Touring caravan insurance – for caravans that are towed behind another vehicle
+- Caravan insurance – for caravans that are towed behind another vehicle

 - Static caravan insurance – for caravans that are fixed in one place, for example, at a holiday park